Cathelicidin antimicrobial peptide

+Cathelicidins are stored in the secretory granules of neutrophils and macrophages and can be released following activation by leukocytes.
 Cathelicidin peptides are dual-natured molecules called amphiphiles: one end of the molecule is attracted to water and repelled by fats and proteins, and the other end is attracted to fat and proteins and repelled by water.
 Members of this family react to pathogens by disintegrating, damaging, or puncturing cell membranes.

 Cathelicidins thus serve a critical role in mammalian innate immune defense against invasive bacterial infection.
 The cathelicidin family of peptides are classified as antimicrobial peptides (AMPs).
 The AMP family also includes the defensins.
 Whilst the defensins share common structural features, cathelicidin-related peptides are highly heterogeneous.
 Members of the cathelicidin family of antimicrobial polypeptides are characterized by a highly conserved region (cathelin domain) and a highly variable cathelicidin peptide domain.

-Cathelicidin peptides have been isolated from many different species of mammals.
+Cathelicidin peptides have been isolated from many different species of mammals, including marsupials.
 Cathelicidins are mostly found in neutrophils, monocytes, mast cells, dendritic cells and macrophages after activation by bacteria, viruses, fungi, parasites or the hormone 1,25-D, which is the hormonally active form of vitamin D. They have been found in some other cells, including epithelial cells and human keratinocytes.
+Some viruses evolved immunomodulatory mechanisms to avoid cathelicidin exposure by downregulating the cellular vitamin D receptor.